SO

 Cultural Significance:

-Historically a fertile agricultural region, Jeolla-do's abundance of ingredients contributed to its development as a culinary center.
+Historically a fertile agricultural region, Jeolla-do's abundance of ingredients and royal court influence contributed to its development as Korea's premier culinary center.
+The region's food culture represents Korean cuisine at its most elaborate and refined.

 Signature Dishes: